justin-napolitano/jnapolitano-site/project.md

 ---
 slug: github-jnapolitano-site
 id: github-jnapolitano-site
-title: Setup and Deploy Your Personal Site with Docker and Zola
+title: Building a Personal Site with Docker and Zola
 repo: justin-napolitano/jnapolitano-site
 githubUrl: https://github.com/justin-napolitano/jnapolitano-site
 generatedAt: '2025-11-24T21:35:18.265Z'
 source: github-auto
 summary: >-
-  Learn how to build and deploy a personal site using Docker, Zola, and Bash scripts for automation.
+  Explore the setup and deployment of a personal site using Docker, Zola, and Bash scripts for automation.
 tags:
   - docker
   - docker-compose